OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table/README.md

 # 🐞 CSS Challenge: Responsive Pricing Table

 This challenge focuses on creating a responsive pricing table using CSS.
-We'll build a table with three pricing tiers (Basic, Pro, and Premium), each displaying different features and prices.
-The table should be responsive, adapting gracefully to different screen sizes.
-We'll use plain CSS for this example, avoiding any CSS frameworks like Tailwind.
+We'll aim for a clean, modern design that adapts well to different screen sizes.
+This example utilizes plain CSS, but the principles can easily be adapted to frameworks like Tailwind CSS.

 **Description of the Styling:**

-The pricing table will be styled with a clean, modern look.
-Each pricing tier will be contained within a card-like structure with a clear heading, a list of features, and a prominent price.
-We'll use subtle gradients and shadows to add visual appeal.
-The table will be horizontally centered and will adapt to smaller screens by stacking the pricing tiers vertically.
+The pricing table will consist of three pricing plans (Basic, Pro, and Premium).
+Each plan will have a title, a list of features, a price, and a call-to-action button.
+The table will be horizontally scrollable on smaller screens to ensure all content is visible.
+We'll use a clean and visually appealing color scheme.

 **Full Code:**